Documentation Index

 In Agent Prompts

 You can reference contact properties inside your agent’s prompt so the AI personalizes its conversation based on each contact’s data.
-This is done through the Variables tab in telli Studio.The Variables Tab
+This is done through the Variables panel in the Agent Builder.

 | Custom variables | Variables you define yourself — useful for values you want to set per agent |